magento/merchdocs/src/stores/store-email-addresses.md

 1. When complete, click <span class="btn">Save Config</span>.

-## Step 3: Update the Sales Email Configuration
+## Step 3: Update the sales email configuration

 If you use custom email addresses, make sure to update the configuration of any related email messages, so the correct identity appears as the sender.